SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

 2020-12-15-gitlab-all
 ~~~~~~~~~~~~~~~~~~~~~

-A teaser dataset containing the entirety of Gitlab, exported in December 2020.
+A teaser dataset containing the entirety of Gitlab.com, exported in December 2020.
 Available in compressed graph format.

 - **Compressed graph**: